 The Code is a collection of food regulatory measures given effect by state, territory or other Commonwealth laws.
 These laws generally rely on provisions that rely on compliance with Code requirements.
-With the exception of seed sprouts, the Code does not include specific food safety requirements for high-risk horticulture.
+The Code does not include specific food safety requirements for berries, leafy vegetables or melons.

-Chapter 1: Introduction and Standards that Apply to All Foods and Chapter 2: Food Standards apply to all food sold or traded at retail and wholesale level in Australia and New Zealand (except Standards 1.4.2 and 1.6.2, which apply to Australia only).
-These standards include labelling requirements; the maximum permitted levels for additives, processing aids, contaminants and natural toxicants; novel foods; microbiological limits for food; and standards for specific food products.
+Chapter 1 (of the Code): Introduction and Standards that Apply to All Foods, and Chapter 2 (of the Code): Food Standards, apply to all food sold or traded at retail and wholesale level in Australia and New Zealand (except Standards 1.4.2 and 1.6.2, which apply to Australia only).
+The standards included in these chapters include labelling requirements, the maximum permitted levels for additives, processing aids, contaminants and natural toxicants, novel foods, microbiological limits for food and standards for specific food products.

-Chapter 3: Food Safety Standards applies food safety requirements to food businesses involved in the handling of food intended for sale.
-Food safety requirements for primary production activities are included in Chapter 4: Primary Production Standards.
+Chapter 3 (of the Code): Food Safety Standards, applies food safety requirements to food businesses involved in the handling of food intended for sale.
+Food safety requirements for primary production activities are included in Chapter 4 (of the Code): Primary Production Standards.
 Chapters 3 and 4 apply in Australia only.
-New Zealand has its own food safety legislation for food businesses and primary producers, developed and implemented by the Ministry for Primary Industries (see section 2.6).
+New Zealand has its own food safety legislation for food businesses and primary producers, developed and implemented by the New Zealand Ministry for Primary Industries (see section 2.6).